ByrneT19/Python_Projects/README.md

 ## Number Guessing Game
 A simple programme that asks a user to guess a random decimal number.
 To run this file use the command:
 `python3 ./number_guessing_game.py`

+## Calculator
+A simple calculator programme made without libraries.
+To run this file use the command:
+`python3 ./calculator.py`